lhqing/ALLCools/_sources/api/ALLCools/clustering/dmg/index.rst

    :param auroc_cutoff: AUROC cutoff to report significant DMG
    :param max_cluster_cells: The maximum number of cells from a group, downsample large group to this number
    :param max_other_fold: The fold of other cell numbers comparing
-   :param cpu: number of cpus
+   :param cpu: number of CPUs to use
+   :param verbose: whether to print progress

    :returns: pandas Dataframe of the one-vs-rest DMGs
    :rtype: dmg_table